 Let’s put an end to air traveler frustration with real-time, deep self-service.

 Images of chaos like this airport scene are a common occurrence when a deviation from normal operations strains or overwhelms airline personnel.

-AI can handle thousands of simultaneous customer conversations and each conversation is contextually relevant, i.e., connecting to an airline’s systems enables the conversation to be relevant to the circumstances of each customer.
+AI can handle thousands of simultaneous conversations with each being contextually relevant to the circumstances of each customer.

-Imagine most of the passengers in the photo above off on their own working with a chatbot to rebook themselves, get hotel and meal vouchers or learn what options are available to them.
+Imagine most of the passengers in the photo above working with a virtual agent to rebook themselves, get hotel and meal vouchers or learn what options are available to them.
 24/7 global self-service at the fingertips (literally) of every traveler.

-Conversation works both ways too; airlines can initiate thousands of hyper-relevant, individual conversations with customers.
+Conversation works both ways too; airlines can initiate automated individual conversations with customers.

 The Atlanta airport power outage and several high profile reservations systems glitches left thousands of air travelers cut off from information.
-Our intelligence layer can help by providing basic information to customers if back-end systems become unavailable for some reason.
+Our intelligence layer can help by providing basic information to customers if back-end systems become unavailable.

-Deep self-service improves your customers’ experience, reduces your staff’s workload, and provides you with a window into how customers are engaging with and experiencing your brand.
+Deep self-service empowers your customers, reduces your staff’s workload, and provides you with a window into how customers are engaging with and experiencing your brand.